percona/k8spxc-docs/docs/haproxy-conf.md

 $ kubectl create -f deploy/my-haproxy-secret.yaml
 ```

+!!! note

-**NOTE**: Do not forget to restart Percona XtraDB Cluster to ensure the
+    Do not forget to restart Percona XtraDB Cluster to ensure the
     cluster has updated the configuration.

 ## Enabling the Proxy protocol

 The Proxy protocol [allows](https://www.percona.com/doc/percona-server/LATEST/flexibility/proxy_protocol_support.html)
 HAProxy to provide a real client address to Percona XtraDB Cluster.

+!!! note

-**NOTE**: To use this feature, you should have a Percona XtraDB Cluster image
+    To use this feature, you should have a Percona XtraDB Cluster image
     version `8.0.21` or newer.

 Normally Proxy protocol is disabled, and Percona XtraDB Cluster sees the IP
 address of the proxying server (HAProxy) instead of the real client address.